 The roasting side of Steampunk is firmly on display when you enter The Warehouse.
 Tucked away to the right (behind the Christmas tree when I visited) there’s a whole corner dedicated to Steampunk’s 12 kg Probat roaster, which is usually in action on Tuesdays and Wednesdays, should you wish to see it on the go.
 I, of course, was there on a Sunday…

-Steampunk roasts a number of espresso blends, the main ones being the Tiger Strips and Velos blends, while there are around 10 single origins, of which four or so are being roasted/are available at any one time.
+Steampunk roasts a number of espresso blends, the main ones being the Tiger Stripes and Velos blends, while there are around 10 single origins, of which four or so are being roasted/are available at any one time.

 November 2015: I ran into the Steampunk guys at Cup North, and discovered that Steampunk now only roasts single-origins.